Skip to content

 Physical barriers to intimacy, such as pain, can be treated and medications can also be used to alleviate menopausal symptoms (e.g. vaginal dryness or irritation).
 Clinicians should also discuss the benefit of talking to a counsellor about intimacy issues.

-Advance care planning
+Advanced care planning

 An advance care plan allows patients to think about what is important to them and their whānau, including the medical treatments they would include or omit if they are not able to decide for themselves.
 An advance care plan involves input from the patient and their medical team, and it can be altered or changed at any time.
 The Ministry of Health has a guide to advance care planning for health care workers and the Health Quality and Safety Commission New Zealand has further information on advance care plans.

-Find out about palliative care planning
+Find out about palliative care planning.

 Was this article helpful?